-What to do if you have a loss in Hurricane Florence
+What to do if you have a loss in a hurricane.

-It appears no matter how much we do not want it to happen, Hurricane Florence is coming our way and may cause some of you to have a loss.
+It appears no matter how much we do not want it to happen, hurricanes come our way and may cause some of you to have a loss.
 We hope this does not happen but want to give you some pointers if it does.
 There are also several things you can do to be prepared.

-Write down your policy numbers and the insurance company’s claim phone number as well before the storm.
-You may even want to put all of this in some kind of waterproof bag or container.
+Before the storm, write down your policy numbers and the insurance company’s claim phone number as well.
+You may even want to put all of this in a waterproof bag or container.

 Put away anything you think water or wind would love to take somewhere else!